Make Music More

 - Financial investment in musicians and creative projects

 - Grow our programming, allowing us to hire musicians more frequently

 - Create opportunities that allow musicians to make a living in Saskatoon

 - Work with musicians to facilitate the changes ahead

 - Become partnership focused with diverse musical voices in our community

 Saskatchewan needs to plant deep roots of music education and enjoyment for everyone.

-As the SSO changes, so does our audience and the people impacted by our work.
-In ten years’ time, our audience will be very different and we must undertake significant audience development initiatives to ensure that orchestral music continues to connect us.
+As the SSO changes, so do our community and the people impacted by our work.
+In 2031 our community will be very different and we must undertake significant development initiatives to ensure that music continues to connect us.

 We make a commitment to the emerging artists of our province that the SSO will be there to create with you.
 We want to nourish a musical ecosystem that creates possibilities and allows young artists to feel proud to call Saskatoon home.